Tacoma Washington

 Seven highways end in or pass through Tacoma: I-5, I-705, SR 7, SR 16, SR 163, SR 167, and SR 509.[102]

 The dominant intercity transportation link between Tacoma and other parts of the Puget Sound is Interstate 5, which links Tacoma with Seattle to the north and Portland, Oregon, to the south.
+It bisects the city for 6.5 miles (10.5 km) and has several overpasses for pedestrians and cross-traffic.[103]
 State Route 16 runs along a concrete viaduct through Tacoma's Nalley Valley, connecting Interstate 5 with Central and West Tacoma, the Tacoma Narrows Bridge, and the Kitsap Peninsula.

 Seattle–Tacoma International Airport lies 22 miles (35 km) north, in the city of SeaTac.
 The city of Tacoma contributed $100,000 to the airport's construction, in return for it being constructed at Bow Lake.
 The other proposed location near Lake Sammamish is much further from Tacoma, while Bow Lake is halfway between Seattle and Tacoma.[104]